£48 for their garden waste bin to be collected for a year.

 Residents are asked to ensure that they put their house number directly on their garden waste bin, as well as the sticker, so the crew can easily identify if a bin needs to be emptied.

 The garden waste collection service is available to all residents in Amber Valley except for residents who either have their waste collected in bags or use communal waste facilities.
-Please note: we will be opening payments soon for the 2026 service.
+The 2026 garden waste collection scheme will run from February to November.

 Customers can use the bin collection date page to find out when their garden waste bin will be emptied.
 You can view your next collection date and your full year’s calendar on this page.